FumoSapian/Final-Project-FullStack-Server/README.md

 ## How to use :

-Run the src folder into command and it will prompt you to add a type of coffee to add onto the list, as well as the tempurature and season. after which this files will be uploaded to the mongodb server to pickup and export the database collection
+Run the src folder into command and it will prompt you to add a type of coffee to add onto the list or to view the collection through the mongo directory with the 'View Collection' Line, as well as the tempurature and season. after which this files will be uploaded to the mongodb server to pickup and export the database collection.

 ## Screenshots of it being used